We are determined to build a viable, sustainable and successful community…

 • to act as a comprehensive development focus providing ideas, services, support programmes, training and advice;

-• to be a catalyst for change within Creggan and surrounding areas.
+• to be a catalyst for change and regeneration within Creggan and surrounding areas.

 We are a Social Economy initiative determined to build a viable, sustainable and successful community by creating opportunities and conditions for local economic and social development.
 We direct any annual surplus for the benefit of the local community, to create employment opportunities whenever possible and operate our affairs in a socially and environmentally non-damaging way.